essexcountycouncil/essex-county-council-digital-manual/Accessibility/Making-your-service-accessible.markdown

 Before you design and build a service, think about who might use it and how they will access it.

-You should only create something if there is a [user need](/essex-service-transformation-playbook/Placeholder-page) for it.
+You should only create something if there is a [user need](/essex-service-transformation-playbook/Service-Transformation-team/User-need) for it.

 The GOV.UK Service Manual has detailed guidance on [how to make your service accessible](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction#what-to-do-about-accessibility-in-discovery).

-If there is a clear user need for a new website, read through this [checklist before procuring a website]().
+If there is a clear user need for a new website, read the [guidance on buying a digital product or service]().

-This will make ensure that you’ve thought about accessibility before anything has been built.
+This will make sure that you’ve thought about accessibility before anything has been built.

 ## Roles and responsibilities for accessibility